 G.R.O.W.
-Foundation, Inc. (aka Girls Recognizing Our Worth) is a 501(c)3 non-profit organization incorporated in the Commonwealth of Virginia and the founder’s native home of New Jersey.
+Foundation (Girls Recognizing Our Worth) ® is a 501(c)3 non-profit organization based in Chesapeake, Virginia.
 Our mission is to connect individuals and families affected by domestic violence with the resources needed to lead a safe and productive life free from abuse.
-These resources are, but not limited to: housing placement, daily living necessities, youth/adult mentoring and victim advocacy.
-In appreciation of our fellow community partners, G.R.O.W.
-Foundation also works to support local organizations in their efforts to eradicate domestic violence.
-At G.R.O.W.
-Foundation, we have embraced the commitment of advocacy through education and the empowerment of our community and beyond.
+These resources are, but not limited to emergency shelter, transitional housing, food/clothing, crisis intervention and advocacy services, as well as survivor support groups.
+Recognizing that domestic violence affects us all, we are dedicated to helping survivors from all walks of life, regardless of gender, gender identity, race, sexuality, religion, or economic background.
+At G.R.O.W Foundation, we have embraced the commitment of advocacy through education, collaboration, and the empowerment of our community and beyond.

 Neisha Christine Himes is an award winning and nationally recognized activist and motivational speaker.
 After leaving a 5 year long abusive and toxic relationship, Neisha decided to use her harrowing experience to help other domestic violence survivors.
 She began telling her story through her gift of spoken word poetry– performing at open mics and various events where she met and bonded with other survivors.

 She also volunteered at a local domestic violence shelter where she created a journaling group to encourage self-expression and healing through writing.
 She later became certified as a Human Trafficking Victim Advocate with the Virginia Beach Justice Initiative (n/k/a Freekind).
 Then in 2016, Neisha founded G.R.O.W.
 Foundation to assist survivors with rebuilding their lives after abuse.
 The organization has since helped countless survivors get back on their feet and provided them hope in their journey towards restoration.